Maicius/embedPlatform/README.md

 # A Simple Embedded Cloud Computing Platform Based on Arduino

 <i>Embedded</i> Course Homework of Software College of Nanjing University.
-Four network protocols are required to transmit data from four sensors on ardunio.
+Four network protocols are required to transmit data from four sensors on ardunio to cloud platfrom.

 ![](./image/ui.JPG)